Mercedes-Benz C-Class (W203): C 32 AMG (2001–2003)

-C 30 CDI (2002–2004)
+C 30 CDI AMG (2002–2004)

 Another version was the C 30 CDI AMG, using a 3.0-litre five-cylinder diesel engine, capable of 231 PS and 540 Nm.
 Like the C 32, it was available in all three body styles, but this diesel model did not reach sales expectations and was retired in 2004.
 The car's exterior resembled that of the C 32 AMG.
+To this day, it is the only diesel AMG ever offered, except for the pre merger AMG modified MB100 van, which used AMG tuned OM616 and OM617 engines.

-C 55 (2004–2007)
+C 55 AMG (2005–2006)

 Along with the mid-generation refresh of the C-Class in 2005, the C 32 AMG was also replaced, giving way to a new 5.4-litre naturally aspirated V8-powered C 55 AMG.
 This was an evolution of the V8 engine found in the previous E-Class, with power raised to 367 PS and torque climbing to 510 Nm.
-The C 55 AMG uses a V8 from the same engine family as the W202 generation C 43 AMG.
+The C 55 AMG uses a V8 from the same engine family as the W202 generation C 43 AMG, the M113.
 Though maximum speed is still electronically limited to 250 km/h, the 0 to 100 km/h time has dropped to 4.7 seconds.
 Unlike the less-powerful V6s in the rest of the Mercedes-Benz lineup, the C 55 AMG continued to use the five-speed automatic with AMG Speedshift.
-The C 55 shares its longer front end design with the CLK 55 AMG to accommodate the larger 5.4-litre engine.
+The C 55 shares its longer engine bay and front end design with the CLK 55 AMG to accommodate the larger 5.4-litre V8 engine.
+The front of the car had to be extended by about 80 millimetres.
 The C 55 AMG is one of two AMG models to feature different structure than its base Mercedes platform, the other being the W204 C 63 with its custom elongated engine bay.
 The C 55 was the first AMG C-Class to feature quad exhaust outlets and an external differential cooler.
 The Nürburgring Nordschleife lap time seen on List of Nürburgring Nordschleife lap times for the C 55 AMG is 8:22 compared to 8:37 for the C 32 AMG mainly due to the revised suspension and extra torque.
 The C 55 was mainly sold as a sedan with a portion of wagons being sold in European markets.
+Although only offered for a brief period of time the C 55 AMG has been praised for its reliability, as the preceding C 32 AMG (W203) and the succeeding C 63 AMG (W204) were plagued by engine issues.